 By the way, the slab pie isn't just for dessert.
 You can use the same plan to create a supper pie or a quiche.
 Let's get started.

-Apple With Maple Icing
+- Slab Apple Pie With Maple Icing

 Sally is one of my favorite bakers.
-She always provides clear, well-written instructions, precise measurements, tips on specifics (which type of apple should you use?) and beautiful photographs.
+She always provides clear, well-written instructions, precise measurements, tips on specifics (which type of apple should you use?), and beautiful photographs.